cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

   - beautiful windows terminal,
   - Oh-my-posh,
   - beautiful prompt
-image: ../img/posts/2023/cheers_ascii_cover.jpg
+image: ../img/posts/2023/2023-10-13/img-placeholder_cover.webp
-share-img: ../img/posts/2023/cheers_ascii_cover.jpg
+share-img: ../img/posts/2023/2023-10-13/img-placeholder_cover.webp
 show-avatar: false
 toc: true
 date: 2023/10/13
 author: cesarsotovalero
-published: false
+published: true
 ---

 I went back to using Windows lately in my current job.
-But let's be honest: Windows is a necessary pain that I as a dev have to deal with to keep my job.[^1] One of the things that I miss the most from my previous Mac setup is my nice [Terminal customizations](../bjlog/my-ultimate-terminal-customizations-for-macos.html).
+But let's be honest: Windows is a pain for me as a developer.[^1] Anyway, I've to deal with it to keep my job.
+One of the things that I miss the most from my previous Mac setup is my nice [Terminal customizations](../bjlog/my-ultimate-terminal-customizations-for-macos.html).
 To my knowledge, the Windows native terminal is far behind compared to its Unix counterparts.
 However, with some tweaks and extra tools, I manage to tweak the horrendous `C:\WINDOWS\system32\CMD` into something nicer in terms of customization and functionality.